tkgregory/gradle-project-order-plugin/README.md

 findProject('projectA').tasks['myTask'].mustRunAfter findProject('projectB').tasks['myTask']
 ```

-If you need to control task execution order *between projects* then this code is OK for simple use cases.
+If you need to control task execution order *between projects* then the above code is OK for simple use cases.

 As the number of projects increases though, the amount of **repeated code and maintenance required goes up**.
 Hence, the Project Order Plugin was created.

 ## Usage

-Apply the plugin to your *build.gradle*:
+Apply the Project Order Plugin to your *build.gradle*:
 ```groovy
 plugins {
     id 'com.tomgregory.project-order' version '1.0.0'